Electronics project notes/Audio notes - Digital sound communication

 - bit clock (BCLK) (a.k.a. continuous serial clock (SCK))

-- left-right clock (LRCLK) (a.k.a. word clock, word select (WS), Frame sync (FS))
+- left-right clock (LRCLK), a.k.a. word clock, word select (WS), Frame sync (FS)

-LRCLK selects left/right channel
+- LRCLK selects left/right channel (essentially interleaved in time).

 Some also add a master clock (MCLK).
-This is not part of standard I2S

 Note that: